ChrisF1976/MMM-Adventskalender/README.md

 # MMM-Adventskalender
 The MMM-Adventskalender module for MagicMirror is an interactive Advent calendar that displays a grid of doors (24 in total) which open on specific days in December.
 The module includes various configurable options and functionalities designed to enhance the user experience.

+It could contain some bugs and may not be perfect at this time.
+Let me know what you notice, and I will try to improve it.

 ![Adventskalender](./Example.jpg)

 [Module description]